vincentvankrunkelsven/courses-intro-to-sql/chapter3.md

 *** =key3: c03517c2b9

 *** =instructions3
-Get certifications, release years, and titles of films, ordered by certification (alphabetically) and release year.
+Get certifications, release years, and titles of films released in 2000 or 2015, ordered by certification (alphabetically) and release year.

 *** =solution3
 ```{sql}